-Scholarship requests can be made for paper registration ONLY.
+Scholarship requests can be done for paper and online registration.
 Please know that we request all scholarship recipients to pay a portion of the program fee, however nominal that may be, so there is buy-in and ownership, which helps with attendance and engagement.
-Proof of income is required, which can be mailed to the Girls on the Run office.
+Proof of income may be requested.

 Does the program fee I pay subsidize other girls’ program fees?

 No, the program fee each individual pays is used to cover the costs of the program for that individual girl.
 Girls on the Run Sedgwick County actively fund-raises and through the generosity of individuals, corporations, foundations and grants, we are able to provide scholarships and subsidize the program fee for girls who exhibit financial need.
 However, many families are in a position to make a donation to our scholarship fund.
 We appreciate the generosity of parents and other individuals who help make our scholarship program possible by donating during program registration, online or by participating in fundraisers we put on.

 Can I pay the program fee in installments?